Picovoice/rhino/demo/android/README.md

 ## Running the Demo

+Copy your AccessKey into the `ACCESS_KEY` variable in `MainActivity.java` before building the demo.

 The default context for this demo is `Smart Lighting`.
 Simply press start, and the engine can recognize commands such as

 > Turn off the lights.